-Yes, there is an annual limit of \$110,000 which applies to all non-concessional (after-tax) contributions that are made to the contributing spouse's super account.
-The receiving spouse must have a total super balance\ (TSB) of below \$1.9 million at 30 June 2023.
+- Yes, there is an annual limit of \$120,000 which applies to all non-concessional (after-tax) contributions that are made to the contributing spouse's super account. - The receiving spouse must have a total super balance (TSB) of below \$2.0 million at 30 June 2025.

 For more information about non-concessional contribution caps, visit ato.gov.au.
-There is also a limit on the tax offset you may be eligible to receive.